roman-milk/roman-milk.github.io/a-neighborly-threesome-1.md

  "No... yes, it is nice to unwind," Lori responded and felt her stomach churning like mad.

  Sue looked her friend straight in the eyes and noticed Lori's anxiety.
 "Jim's the best.
 He always knows how to manipulate every sore muscle... he'll get us girls ready for tomorrow," Sue said.
 "Jump up on the table so we can get this over with and then have something to eat.
 I'm starving!"
-Report_Story #2